Research and reports

 Read on to learn more about the scheme, who’s eligible, and how to apply.

-It’s been running since August last year, and, the government hopes the programme will help businesses to:
+Courses have been running since June 2021.
+The government hopes the programme will help businesses to:

 The programme’s taught by leading business schools across the country through a mix of online and face-to-face tuition, as well as support from a mentor.